Please Stop Skinning Your Deer "Bass Ackwards":

-Here’s how you're suppose to do it.
+Here’s the correct (and frankly, more efficient) way to do it.
 You hang the deer upside down by its hind legs.
 You accomplish this by using the aid of a gambrel or deer skinning hanger and by making incisions lengthways between the bone and tarsal gland of the animal (either between the Tibia and tarsal or Astragalus and metatarsal works fine).

 Here's a 10 minute How To video demonstration